Members of the Lunaria genus are often grown as hardy annuals in the garden, even though they are hardy biennials or perennials.

 Some of the common names for Lunaria include Money plant, Moonwort, Honesty, and Satin pod.

-Money Plants and other Lunaria members such as Moonwort can be grown outdoors from seed by sowing at a depth of 3 mm.
-This can be done either in autumn or just before the last frost of spring.
-Money plants can be grown in either sunny or partially shaded parts of the garden that has good soil.
+Money Plants and other Lunaria members such as Moonwort can be grown outdoors from seed by sowing at a depth of 3 mm (1/8 th inch).